 Cognitive ability assessments are considered to be a reasonably reliable method of testing general intelligence, including reasoning and logic.
-These assessments tend to be used in recruitment processes for top-level roles and those that rely on high levels of learning and intelligence, like the legal and medical sector.
+These assessments tend to be used in recruitment processes for top-level roles and those that rely on high levels of learning and intelligence, like the legal and medical sectors.

 5. Abstract Reasoning

-In an abstract reasoning assessment, candidates are asked to complete a sequence of images, shapes or numbers by finding the pattern that governs the sequence.
+In an abstract reasoning assessment, candidates are asked to complete a sequence of images, shapes, or numbers by finding the pattern that governs the sequence.
 This is usually multiple choice, and the candidate needs to use logic to reach the correct answer according to the rule presented.

 Logical ability is necessary to help with decision making and problem solving, and abstract reasoning tests assess how a candidate can infer the right information and make a logical deduction of what the right answer is.

 Abstract reasoning is useful in application testing for legal and most business industries.